 Business-to-business (B2B) buying behaviour is always evolving, and the fast adoption of remote-first work has accelerated these changes in recent years.

 To navigate today’s B2B landscape, it is vitally important for marketers to take note of learning opportunities from the past and use them to inform their future B2B strategies.
 B2B marketers also need to understand how B2B and B2C audiences are distinct from each other, so that they can build strategies geared towards the right audience.

-Read on to learn about important emerging trends in B2B marketing, get tips for how you can increase brand awareness among your target accounts, and drive prospects to reach out to your sales team.
+Read on to learn 8 B2B marketing tips, covering essential tactics like how you can increase brand awareness among your target accounts, and drive prospects to reach out to your sales team.

 Email is a valuable channel because with it, you can let the reader know what action to take next.
 You have the opportunity to encourage a B2B buyer to not just read the email, but to click through to other content, download ebooks or whitepapers, and get in touch with you.

 In B2B marketing, it’s key to build a personalized creative strategy that speaks to your ideal customer profile and aligns with work-from-home trends.

 Your goal is to capture users’ attention with a well-thought-out creative and messaging that highlights how your offering is going to help solve their pain points.

 Use ‘ready-to-buy’ signals and firmographic insights to optimize your creative strategies with hyper-relevant messaging.
 Firmographic insights uncover data about who is buying particular products and who is not buying those products.
 They can give you a clearer understanding of B2B buyers and market trends.